HidWizards/UCR-Plugins/README.md

 Useful, for example, if you wish to use a stick which springs back to center to control a throttle.
 Requested by Spadino

+### ReversibleThrottle
+Used if you have a throttle / pedal like input device, but the game uses one axis for forward / reverse (Mid point is stop, max is forwards, min is reverse).
+On press of a button, the throttle switches between the following modes:
+Normal: Minimum throttle is stop, push throttle forward to move forwards
+Reverse: Minimum throttle is stop, push throttle forward to move backwards

 ## Developer Notes
 ### Building
 The `_Build` project references `UCR.Core.dll` and when built, copies it into it's solution folder.